chtoucas/Narvalo.NET/docs/engineering/issues.md

 appear.
 Failing to do so will produce a CC1038 error.
 One workaround could be to change the visibility depending on the CONTRACTS_FULL compiler flag.
-This works fine if the CC is used in source form in the target assembly, but it doe not work if this very CC is imported from another compiled assembly.
+This works fine if the CC is used in source form in the target assembly, but it doe not work if this very CC is imported from another assembly.

 Narvalo.Fx
 ------------